-The company describes how its workers are trained on its human rights policy commitment(s) OR the company describes how relevant managers and workers, including those working on procurement, receive specific human rights training relevant to their role.
+The company describes how its workers are trained on its human rights policy commitment(s) OR the company describes how relevant managers and workers, including those working on security, receive specific human rights training relevant to their role.

-Note: In order to get a score of 1, the company needs to score at least 1 point under indicator A.1.2a.
+Note: In order to get a score of 1, the company needs to score at least 1 point under indicator A.1.2.a.

-The company meets both of the requirements under Score 1 AND the company describes the training it provides to suppliers to help them meet its human rights policy commitment(s) AND discloses the percentage of suppliers trained.
+The company meets both of the requirements under Score 1 AND the company describes the training it provides to extractive business partners to help them meet its human rights policy commitment(s) AND discloses the percentage of extractive business partners trained.

-Note: In order to get a score of 2, the company needs to score 2 points under indicator A12a.
+Note: In order to get a score of 2, the company needs to score 2 points under indicator A.1.2.a.